NOC-MSM/SEAsia/DOCS/generic_setup.rst

 Machines used: CentOS7 linux box, Cray XC30 HPC (ARCHER)

+Having cloned the NEMO-RELOC repository, the  entire build process can be run with a single script ``SCRIPTS/main_setup.sh``.
+However the process is taken through step by step in the following.
+These first steps are generic and only need be done once for any number of configurations on the same architecture and code base.
+The second group of steps are configuration specific steps.

-:cite:`Gil:02`
+TEST :cite:`Gil:02`

 ===========================================
 Preparing for a new NEMO vp4 configuration
 ===========================================

-Having cloned the NEMO-RELOC repository, the  entire build process can be run with a single script ``SCRIPTS/main_setup.sh``:

 .. literalinclude:: ../SCRIPTS/main_setup.sh

-However the process is taken through step by step here.
+  :start-at: ****************
+  :end-at: ./make_nemo.sh

 a.
 Clone the NEMO-RELOC repository